NathanSandford/Chem-I-Calc/docs/user/instruments.rst

 Instrument Configurations
 =========================

-The :py:class:`InstConfig <chemicalc.reference_spectra.InstConfig>` class represents the instrumental characteristics of the spectral observations.
+The ``InstConfig`` class represents the instrumental characteristics of the spectral observations.
 Here is an overview of the class, as well as some of its important attributes and methods: